hikuram/microsimflow/README.md

 You can run `microsimflow` either locally using Docker or in the cloud using Google Colab.

 ### Option A: Local Run via Docker (Recommended)
 It is recommended to build the environment using the provided `Dockerfile`.
-It includes Python dependencies, `PuMA`, and pre-compiled `chfem` (CUDA 12.9).
+This process installs Python dependencies, `PuMA`, and **compiles `chfem` from source** (CUDA 12.9).

+*Important: Because the official `chfem` repository currently fails to build when passing the `-DCUDAPCG_MATKEY_32BIT` flag (required for models with 5+ properties), the Dockerfile uses a temporarily forked version with the necessary typo fixes.*

 ```bash
 # Build the Docker image